 (If you have previously completed DMCS 715 – Strategies to Retain Workers Experiencing Mental Health Challenges within the last three years, you can receive an Exemption for this course upon presentation of an original transcript.)

-This course provides a bigger picture overview of workers within their environment and offers the opportunity to integrate a systematic approach to remaining and returning to work into the workplace.
-Now more than ever, individuals responsible for disability management will be looked to for leadership.
-Evidence-based tools provide a means to be a stable force in an environment of ‘new normal’.
-Opportunities for problem-solving with peers, discussions, and the encouragement to identify the issues within the participant’s workplace are included, as well as communication strategies to assist with engaging in collaborative planning.
+This course provides a bigger picture overview of the workplace environment and context in which processes aimed at responding to mental health challenges are initiated.
+This course offers the opportunity to integrate a systematic approach to remaining and returning to work in the workplace as now more than ever, individuals responsible for disability management are looked to for leadership.
+Evidence-based tools enable professionals involved with disability management and return to work to act as a stable force in an environment of ‘new normal’.
+Approaches to identifying the issues within the participants’ workplaces, problem-solving with peers, and engaging in collaborative planning are included.

-This specialized Certificate Program in Effective Workplace Responses to Mental Health involves explorations of key dimensions of skill awareness and development.
-While the need for leadership and innovation by workplace leaders in this area has always been integral to workplace wellness, the current realities of the COVID-19 pandemic, substance use escalation and marked societal increases in mental illness, underscore the related responsibilities.
-Related roles have perhaps never been as challenging nor demanded the current level of knowledge currency and ongoing professional development.
-The Capstone Course is designed to assist participants in building foundations for the guidance of the educational activities of individuals and teams.
-Awareness of the overarching concepts of knowledge translation and knowledge to action will be addressed.
-The Capstone Course also provides an opportunity to complete an in-depth exploration of a related area of interest.
-With faculty guidance, research and preparation of a strategic knowledge transfer plan will be completed.
+The Capstone Course provides participants with an opportunity to review the concepts presented in previous courses in this program and to identify the priorities for their own workplaces.
+While the need for leadership and innovation by workplace leaders in this area has always been integral to workplace wellness, the current realities of the COVID-19 pandemic, substance use escalation and marked societal increases in mental illness, underscore the responsibilities of professionals who are involved in disability management.
+The Capstone Course is designed to assist participants in building a foundation of skills and knowledge related to mental health within their organizations.
+It provides an opportunity to develop a strategic knowledge transfer plan appropriate to the needs of their organization.
 Practice in supporting and justifying research processes and viewpoints will also be inherent within the activities.